 - Always pay your statement balance in full by the due date.
 No exceptions.
 Remember: there’s a special technique to paying off your credit card that I write about here.

-Using the rules above, a typical billing cycle will look like this:
+Using the rules above, your typical monthly billing cycle will look like this:

-- The bank will sum up all of the activity in 1, and will send you a statement, or a summary of the information it believes to be correct.
+- The bank will sum up all of the activity in 1, and will send you your monthly statement on what you owe.

-- Review your statement for errors, and pay your statement in full by the due date.
+- Review your statement and pay your statement in full by the due date.
 That way, you pay no interest.
-Any charges that isn’t listed on the current statement will appear on the next one.

 - Go back to 1.